 Immigration Lawyer Chicago/Legal Consequences of Illegally Crossing the Border

 Of course, exceptional situations can be complicated, and you must show evidence that you can be exempted from the punishments associated with breaking immigration law.
-Talking with an experienced attorney about your situation is best if you are found inadmissible and are awaiting removal proceedings.
+It is best to speak with an experienced attorney if you are found inadmissible and are awaiting removal proceedings.

 Improper entry into the United States is a tricky legal situation.
 The immigration laws outlining improper entry fall under U.S. Code Title 8, Section 1325.
-They can also be found in the Immigration and Nationality Act (INA) Section 275.
+They can also be found in Section 275 of the Immigration and Nationality Act (INA).

 The most typical depiction of improper entry is illegally crossing the border at an unguarded border crossing, but there are many ways that a person can face punishment for illegal immigration.